Career Growth and Strategy Promotions, Raises and Negotiations

 Decisions about money are made by people who don't see your daily effort.
 When your boss talks to the "Money Gatekeepers," they need a business reason, not a list of "good things you did."
 If you provide the facts showing you already do the job, it becomes a "Risk to Keep You" for the company to say no, forcing them to find the money.

-Don't accept "no money" as the final word.
 A budget freeze usually means they are choosing what to spend money on, not that they have zero money.
-If they won't raise your pay, it means you haven't made the cost of not promoting you more than the cost of the raise.\n
+If they won't raise your pay, you haven't made the cost of not promoting you greater than the cost of the raise.
+Show them the projects you've taken over that would cost $150k+ to hire for externally.
+Remind them you are giving next-level results for current-level pay.
+If the answer is still no after a clear business case, your six-month plan has given you a strong resume to find a company that will pay what you are worth.

 Shift from Job Applicant to Must-Have Team Member